 The same applies to the passage in which Christ said, “What good would it be to gain the whole world, yet lose your soul?”
 (See Matthew 16:26).
 This was before the Cross, and the disciples, who were under the Law, they were being taught the true cost of placing their faith in Him.
 Too much financial success was not the frame of reference.

 Mosaic Law prosperity falls flat when we look at how a person is rich after coming to faith in Christ:

 “Praise be to the God and Father of our Lord Jesus Christ, who has blessed us in the heavenly realms with every spiritual blessing in Christ.”
 (Ephesians 1:3)

 Spiritually.
 We are blessed spiritually.
 Paul, who had tasted both feast and famine, contentment in Christ in him was his strength (see Philippians 4:11-13,19).
-Christians are like Bill Gates when it comes to being blessed in our spirits.
+Christians are like Warren Buffett when it comes to being blessed in our spirits.
 Why?
 Because we house the Spirit of Jesus Christ, the Son of God!
 (See 1 Corinthians 6:19).

 Anytime Jesus referred to abundance, or life, or having what we need, He was talking about Himself, His very Spirit.
 How much more wealthy can a person be than to have God Almighty inside of them?

 If God fixed everything instantly, healed everyone at our asking, made us all financially filthy rich, and nothing bad ever happened, what would be the need for heaven?
 What would be the need for a new physical body?
 What would be the need for faith in Christ at all or any relationship with our Creator?
 We would need football stadiums for churches because everyone would be there for stuff.
 Not Jesus, but just stuff.